cocos/cocos-docs/en/publish/publish-baidugame-sub-domain.md

   - The Main Context will calculate an `update interval` ​​based on the **FPS** you set.
 This `update interval` prevents the engine from frequently calling `update` to update the Canvas texture of Open Data Context.
   - By reducing the **FPS** of Open Data Context, you can also reduce the performance overhead of Open Data Context to some extent.

-  **Note: The FPS property overrides the `cc.game.setFrameRate()` implementation of the Open Data Context, so it is recommended to set the FPS property of the `SwanSubContextView` component directly in the Main Context project.**
+  **Note: The FPS property overrides the `cc.game.setFrameRate()` implementation of the Open Data Context, so it is recommended to set the FPS property of the `SubContextView` component directly in the Main Context project.**

 ## Release Process